 Floors including sub-floors

 Repair category 1

-Notes Flooring is generally level and firm to the tread.
-Some noisy sections evident.
+Notes The flooring is generally level and firm to the tread.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
 The kitchen fittings are generally in adequate condition for their age and type.